Dirt Squirts Kart Club

 Motor restrictions (Big Block Series):

-All motors must be carbureted and naturally aspirated, no fuel injection.
+All motors must be carbureted and naturally aspirated, no fuel injection and no turbo chargers.

 440cc Honda Clone Engines: